 (The Jewish Museum location on Judenplatz)

-As well as housing a temporary exhibition, the Judenplatz site takes you underground to the remains of the synagogue burnt down in the 1421 destruction of the Jewish community in Vienna.
-This was the first major expulsion and murder of Jewish people in the city’s history.
+As well as housing a special exhibition, the Judenplatz site takes you underground to the remains of the synagogue burnt down in the 1421 destruction of the Jewish community in Vienna.

-The permanent exhibition introduces you to medieval Jewish life in Vienna, but also tackles the history of the project to erect the Holocaust memorial on the square outside (the remnants of the synagogue actually extend out below the memorial).
+The permanent exhibition introduces you to medieval Jewish life, but also covers the story of the project to erect the Holocaust memorial on Judenplatz square outside (the remnants of the synagogue actually extend out below the memorial).

 - The main site has a supervised cloakroom with lockers available at both sites